InsertDisc/pattrmm/README.md

 Docker version runs daily at the specified PATTRMM_TIME value.

-When creating a schedule or running manually, make sure to run PATTRMM before running Plex-Meta-Manager to get the latest overlay data into Plex.
+When creating a schedule or running manually, make sure to run PATTRMM before running Kometa to get the latest overlay data into Plex.

 ### Linux Scheduling Example